shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “Just eat on the way.
 Come on!”

-Ersie followed Muddie to the river, eating her rations as she went.
+Ersie followed Muddie to the river, eating her rations along the way.
 She finished well before they walked down the cliff stairs, through the forest, and to the river.
 She left a trail of bones as she went.

 “So why the river?”